-1- When the House of Representatives is dissolved, the Council of Ministers- with the approval of the King- shall have the right to issue provisional laws to cover the following matters:

-- a- General disasters.

-- b- The state of war and emergencies.

-- c- The need for necessary and urgent expenditures which cannot be postponed.
+- 1. When the House of Representatives is dissolved, the Council of Ministers with the approval of the King - shall have the right to issue provisional laws to cover the following matters: - a.
+General disasters. - b.
+The state of war and emergencies. - c.
+The need for necessary and urgent expenditures which cannot be postponed.

-The provisional lawswhich should not violate the provisions of the Constitution - shall have the force of law, provided they are placed before the Parliament in the first sitting it holds.
-The Parliament shall take decisions in their regards during two ordinary consecutive sessions from the date of referral.
-It their may approve, amend or reject such laws.
-If it rejects them or the period provided for in this Paragraph elapses without decisions, the Council of Ministers shouldwith the approval of the King- declare their nullity immediately; and from the date of such declaration the force of law they had shall cease provided that this shall not affect contracts or acquired rights.
+The provisional laws - which should not violate the provisions of the Constitution - shall have the force of law, provided they are placed before the Parliament in the first sitting it holds.
+The Parliament shall take decisions in their regards during two consecutive ordinary sessions from the date of their referral.
+It may approve, amend or reject such laws.
+If it rejects them or the period provided for in this Paragraph elapses without decisions, the Council of Ministers should - with the approval of the King - declare their nullity immediately; and from the date of such declaration the force of law they had shall cease provided that this shall not affect contracts or acquired rights.

-2- Provisional laws shall come into effect in the manner laws come into effect by virtue of the provision of Article (93) of this Constitution.
+Provisional laws shall come into effect in the manner laws come into effect by virtue of the provision of Article (93) of this Constitution.

-Ten or more members of either the Senate and the House of Representatives may propose laws.
+- Ten or more members of either the Senate and the House of Representatives may propose laws.
 Every proposal shall be referred to the concerned committee in the House for opinion.
-If the House contends to accept the proposal, it shall refer it to the Government for putting it in the form of draft law, and to submit it to the House in the same session or in the session that follows.
+If the House contends to accept the proposal, it shall refer it to the Government for putting it in the form of draft law, and to submit it to the House in the same session or in the session that follows. - Every law proposal submitted by the members of either the Senate and the House of Representatives in accordance with the preceding Paragraph and rejected by the House may not be presented in the same session.